Super Robin Hood: Reception

-Reactions to the game's presentation were overall positive.
+Reactions to the game's presentation were generally positive, though with some dissenting opinions.
 Wade praised the graphics, calling the animations for the titular character delightful and complimenting the use of colours.
 He lauded the inclusion of speech synthesis as an "excellent feature", especially in a budget title, and described it as "very clear and varied".
 The Your Sinclair reviewer considered the game's "clear graphics" among its appeal.
 Conversely, Guttery was critical of the graphics, calling them "shoddy" with "dodgy animation".
 Two reviewers from Amstrad Computer User complimented the audiovisuals.
 Colin praised the animations and the voice overs.
 While she called the speech "adequate", Liz stated she liked the music.
 Crashs editors were split on the Spectrum version's visuals.
 While Paul and Ricky praised the presentation and graphics, Ben criticised them.
 Both Paul and Ben made special note of Whittaker's title music, calling it "great" and "nice", respectively.

 The game has received a positive retrospective reception decades after its release as well.
 Retro Gamer staff considered Super Robin Hood one of the Oliver twins' best five games and a great first title for Codemasters, citing its audiovisuals, premise, and gameplay.
 They further noted that the Legend Quest version was "equally brilliant".
 Stuart Hunt of Retro Gamer called it a "brilliant platformer" that was among the better budget games.
-He considered the "fantastic" music as the stand out element.
-Criticised the game map's design, calling it "mind-bending" to navigate.
+He considered the "fantastic" music as the stand out element but criticised the game map's design, calling it "mind-bending" to navigate.
 Video game journalists Chris Wilkins and Roger Kean noted that Super Robin Hood has since become a favourite Codemasters title among collectors.